MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Manage Office 365 ProPlus with Configuration Manager</h3>
-                                                    <p>Get info about the Office 365 client management dashboard, deploying apps and updates, adding languages for update downloads, and changing the update channel.</p>
+                                                    <p>Learn about the client management dashboard, deploying apps and updates, changing the update channel, and more.</p>
                                                 </div>
                                             </div>
                                         </div>